No results found for ""

 The Chiffchaff is a small, olive-brown warbler with a pale eye stripe and faint wing bars.
 Its underparts are typically pale with a yellowish tinge, while the upperparts are olive-green to brown.
 The bird has short, rounded wings and a slightly forked tail.

-Males and females are virtually identical in appearance.
+Males and females are virtually identical in appearance, with females being slightly smaller on average.
 Juveniles closely resemble adults but may appear slightly duller and more yellow-tinged overall.

 Size